Thursday, July 7, 2016

 A few months ago I did a series of columns on advances in blood medicine.
 As part of that series I had occasion to educate myself about the stance taken by Jehovah’s Witnesses.
 They are probably more knowledgeable about blood medicine than any other patient a doctor will ever work with.
 They have to be: having decided they won’t take blood, they need to know everything they can about alternatives available to them.
 In some cases, they have to educate doctors and hospital staff about alternatives.

-So: his job is to educate these parents.
+So: the doctor's job is to educate these parents.
 Give them all the information they need to make an informed decision.
 Once he has done that, he has discharged his responsibility.
 If their informed decision after that point doesn’t agree with his, too bad.
 Accept that they disagree.
 Or admit you did a poor job of educating the parents.
 Or try explaining it again a different way.
 Or try researching alternative treatments that might win the parent’s approval.
 But in the end it is their decision, not his.
 How can he know for certain that the treatments they opt for won’t work?
-Is he an expert on that particular mode of treatment?
+Is he an expert on every possible treatment?
 As the saying goes, ‘To the person who is good with a hammer, every problem is a nail.’
-(Incidentally, if you click on the links in this paragraph, you'll find three different approaches to treating leukemia without chemotherapy.)
+(Incidentally, if you click on the links in this paragraph, you'll find three different approaches to treating leukemia without chemotherapy.
+Don't get me wrong, I'm not against chemotherapy.
+I'm just saying it is not the only treatment.)

 Does this mean a judge should never interfere, that parents are always right?
 Of course not.
 But if this trend continues, schools will be petitioning courts to have parents declared unfit for packing their kids' lunches rather than agreeing to the cafeteria's menu.
 Don't laugh - it has already happenedMore than once.

 If you were the judge, would you allow the opinion of a doctor or team of doctors to persuade you?
 What kind of judge would you be if you were swayed by emotional claims about “lifesaving” treatment?
-Thousands of cancer patients die every year in spite of receiving "lifesaving" chemotherapy.
+Thousands of cancer patients die every year despite receiving "lifesaving" chemotherapy.
 And thousands of cancer patients have survived despite refusing it.
 I’ve read hundreds of articles about blood transfusion.
-Nearly all of them were sprinkled – if not littered – with the adjective “lifesaving.”
-Yet thousands of patients die each year in spite of being transfused, and thousands more live despite refusing blood.
+Nearly all of them were sprinkled – not to say littered – with the adjective “lifesaving.”
+Yet hundreds of thousands of patients die each year despite being transfused, and hundreds of thousands more live despite refusing blood.

 If you were going to judge a case like this, wouldn’t you need to be informed about alternative treatments?